CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 I couldn’t wait to try these wheels outside.
 Although it was winter, I rode them for about 500 km in harsh cold weather.

 My first impressions were great.
-I especially noticed that the crosswinds’ stability is pretty good and predictable.
-It’s not as good as shallow wheels, but it’s definitely one of the best 50mm wheels I tested.
-I didn’t notice any wobbling at high speeds (60km/h+), giving me confidence in descending.
+I particularly noticed that the stability of the wheels in crosswinds is pretty good and predictable.
+Although not as good as shallow wheels, they are definitely one of the best 50mm wheels I have tested.
+I did not observe any wobbling at high speeds (60km/h+), which gave me confidence when descending.

 Due to their higher weight and lower stiffness, they are less responsive than lightweight wheels with carbon spokes.
-So, they are more suitable for steady efforts than quick accelerations or climbing.
+Therefore, they are more suitable for steady efforts rather than quick accelerations or climbing.

-On the other hand, they feel more comfortable on harsh roads.
-Remember, I always use the same tires and tire pressure when testing wheels.
+On the other hand, they feel more comfortable on rough roads.
+It’s important to note that I always use the same tires and tire pressure when testing wheels.
 The wheels simply absorb more vibrations, resulting in a more comfortable ride.

 Thanks to their rim width and shape, they also have a relatively smooth tire-rim transition, resulting in better aerodynamics.
-Unfortunately, I don’t have the resources to do scientific testing.
+Unfortunately, I do not have the resources to conduct scientific testing.

 I like how they maintain speed.
 Once I spin them to about 40km/h (24.9mph), they keep the momentum pretty well.